CACTTC Articles of Association & By-Laws

 Section 5.
 The President-Elect shall be a member of the Executive Committee; an ex-officio member of all other committees except the Nominations Committee; shall, if directed by the President, be responsible for procuring a token of appreciation in recognition of a local legislator’s contribution; shall, after the election and installation of officers, be responsible for procuring and presenting a plaque to the President before the President's Board of Supervisors or in such other manner as may be prescribed by the President; shall be responsible for obtaining the proper tokens of appreciation for the outgoing President, the host active member of the annual meeting and such other members or persons so designated by a majority vote of the active members at any regular or special meeting of the Association or by the Executive Committee; under direction of the President, shall oversee that the duties assigned the Chairman and members of the Legislative Committee be faithfully discharged, that meetings of the Legislative Committees be regularly called to gain the active participation and working involvement of those assigned, and to require prompt communication of legislative matters among the Active Members of this Association; and, in addition, shall perform such other duties as may be assigned by the President.

 Section 6.
-The First Vice President shall be a member of the Executive Committee; and ex officio member of all other committees except the Nominations Committee; shall be responsible for planning the program for the annual (June) meeting; and, in addition, shall perform such other duties as may be assigned by the President.
+The First Vice President shall be a member of the Executive Committee; and ex officio member of all other committees except the Nominations Committee, the Budget Committee and the Audit Committee; shall Chair the Conference Committee; and, in addition, shall perform such other duties as may be assigned by the President.

 Section 7.
-The Second Vice President shall be a member of the Executive Committee; shall be responsible for planning the program for the mid-year (October) meeting; and, in addition, shall perform such other duties as may be assigned by the President.
+The Second Vice President shall be a member of the Executive Committee; shall Chair the Education Conference Commitee; and, in addition, shall perform such other duties as may be assigned by the President.

 The Treasurer shall present a detailed financial report of the Association's affairs and conditions monthly to the Executive Committee and at the annual meeting of all active members.
 The detailed financial report made to the Executive Committee shall be available for examination by any active member upon request.